Kauai is exquisite.

 You cant look directly at a lava field.
-You are confronted with the 4 elements and the name of god.
 They are ineffable and un-possessable even by man, even by turtle.
 Even by the whales, who remember everything.

 I have just completed an experiment.
 I ordered 3 12X18 prints of the same color photo.

 1 glossy print from Costco for $3.27

 1. “Lustre” print from Costco for $3.27 and

 1. Semi-gloss, Giclee, archival grade print from Panda Lab for $47.64

 Here’s what I learned.

 Panda Lab is staffed with extremely passionate, trained craftspeople who know their business well.
 They are utter photo geeks and at the same time happy to educate and help clients like myself who have no vocabulary or training.
 The folks at Panda took some time to check the fidelity of my colors and they even printed 2 3X5s for me.
 One with their suggested minor change in density and one with my original.
 While I ended up choosing my original I was grateful for another set of eyes and for the collaborative experience.
 The Panda Technician then walked me through the differences of several types of paper, several levels of gloss, and suggested one type of pint (the gliclee) which would age better after contact with UV.

 At Costco I asked 3 or 4 questions and got “I have no idea” as answers, before the irritated twenty something literally walked away.